 Suffering from addiction wether the drug of choice is alcohol, illicit or prescription drugs, gambling, sex or even eating disorders takes its own emotional toll.
 The first step to address the underlying cause of addiction and possibly a detox will be done in an in-patient rehab centre.
 In-patient treatment can be an overwhelming experience as a lot of trauma and pain will be discussed with the team of therapists.
 Addicts often use drugs as a way to alleviate emotional pain so it is vital that the environment at the rehab is safe and non-judgemental.

 Once the in-patient treatment is complete many addicts opt to go into secondary treatment or choose to live in a sober house.
 This allows them a safe place where they can focus on getting their lives back on track, finding employment, re-establishing ties with family and making new friends.
-If an addict leaves rehab and their support structure is weak their chances of relapse increase dramatically.
+If a person leaves rehab and their support structure is weak their chances of relapse increase dramatically.
 This is another reason why rehabs often also offer family therapy.

 Creating a relapse prevention programme is vital for long-term recovery.
 And it extends beyond just not taking drugs or drinking.